 Natural resources are being depleted and landfills are being filled at an increasing rate.
 Our current system of production, consumption and disposal has become unsustainable.
 It is imperative for everyone - from individuals to large organizations - to rethink our ideas and our relationship to trash disposal.
 By reducing the amount of trash produced and reusing existing materials, we can all make a difference by protecting the environment, conserving natural resources, and sustaining the planet for future generations.

 - The NIH recycling rate for mandatory recyclables (mixed paper, commingled, cardboard, and scrap metal) was 60% for CY2021.
 The current federal government recycling goal for non-hazardous solid waste is 50% by 2025.

 Revenue from Recyclable Materials

-Based on the CY2019 average, the NIH receives the following for the value of recyclables on a monthly basis:
+Based on the CY2021 average, the NIH received the following for the value of recyclables on a monthly basis: